Productivity and GTD

 When you start to learn a new habit, you come across a strong internal resistance to doing things differently.
 Your brain rebels and tries insistently to push you back on the old path.
 This natural force is what currently prevents you to reach the achievements you want.
 At all times, you must keep in mind the long-term rewards that will be converted into happiness and, therefore, make it worthwhile.

-To Steven Covey, author of The 7 Habits of Highly Effective People, a habit is the intersection of knowledge—what to do and why—, skill—how to do it—and desire—the inner motivation that urges you to want to do ti—.
+To Stephen Covey, author of The 7 Habits of Highly Effective People, a habit is the intersection of knowledge—what to do and why—, skill—how to do it—and desire—the inner motivation that urges you to want to do ti—.
 You need to have knowledge, skill and desire to make something a habit, so you can break through to new levels of personal and interpersonal effectiveness.

 There are many methods, techniques and technological tools that will help you improve your personal productivity, but they will work only if you develop the necessary habits.
 If you are starting to implement GTD, you need to acquire consistenly the three necessary habits to make it work, before checking out every existing application.
 Get used to writing down everything that worries you, get used to making decisions about everything that concerns you and get used to reviewing your lists often.
 After that, you can seek the tools that allow you to implement these habits as simply and efficiently as possible.